Windpump

-Early immigrants to the New World brought with them the technology of windmills from Europe.
-On US farms, particularly on the Great Plains, wind pumps were used to pump water from farm wells for cattle.
-In California and some other states, the windmill was part of a self-contained domestic water system, including a hand-dug well and a redwood water tower supporting a redwood tank and enclosed by redwood siding (tankhouse).
-The self-regulating farm wind pump was invented by Daniel Halladay in 1854.
+Early immigrants to the New World brought with them the technology of windpumps from Europe.
+On US farms, particularly on the Great Plains, windpumps were used to pump water from farm wells for cattle.
+In California and some other states, the windpump was part of a self-contained domestic water system, including a hand-dug well and a redwood water tower supporting a redwood tank and enclosed by redwood siding (tankhouse).
+The self-regulating farm windpump was invented by Daniel Halladay in 1854.
 Eventually, steel blades and steel towers replaced wooden construction, and at their peak in 1930, an estimated 600,000 units were in use, with capacity equivalent to 150 megawatts.
-Very large lighter wind pumps in Australia directly crank the pump with the rotor of the windmill.
-Extra back gearing between small rotors for high wind areas and the pump crank prevents trying to push the pump rods down on the downstroke faster than they can fall by gravity.
-Otherwise pumping too fast leads to the pump rods buckling, making the seal of the stuffing box leak and wearing through the wall of the rising main (UK) or the drop-pipe (US) so all output is lost.
+Very large lighter windpumps in Australia directly crank the pump with the rotor of the windpump.
+Extra back gearing between small rotors for high wind areas and the pump crank prevents trying to push the pump rod down on the downstroke faster than it can fall by gravity; otherwise pumping too fast would lead to the pump rod buckling, making the seal of the stuffing box leak and wearing through the wall of the rising main (UK) or the drop-pipe (US) so all output would be lost.

 The multi-bladed wind pump or wind turbine atop a lattice tower made of wood or steel hence became, for many years, a fixture of the landscape throughout rural America.
-These mills, made by a variety of manufacturers, featured many blades so that they would turn slowly with considerable torque in moderate winds and be self-regulating in high winds.
+These turbines, made by a variety of manufacturers, featured many blades so that they would turn slowly with considerable torque in moderate winds and be self-regulating in high winds.
 A tower-top gearbox and crankshaft converted the rotary motion into reciprocating strokes carried downward through a rod to the pump cylinder below.
-Today, rising energy costs and improved pumping technology are increasing interest in the use of this once declining technology.
+Today, rising energy costs and improved pumping technology are increasing interest in the use of this once-declining technology.